-Parents and older children who attend the solemn services of the holy liturgy, as they were restored in their original form by Pope Pius XII, should not fail to procure and use some of the booklets recently published which explain the services and provide an English translation of the sacred texts.
+Parents and older children who attend the solemn services of the holy liturgy, as they were restored in their original form by Pope St Pius X, should not fail to procure and use some of the booklets recently published which explain the services and provide an English translation of the sacred texts.
 If at any time mere attendance is not sufficient but conscious participation in the sacred rites is called for, this certainly applies to the triduum of Holy Week

 This is the traditional day far a very devout and fruitful Easter Communion.
 If at all possible, it should be received by the whole family together.
 Here the ideal is supported by a certain pressure of necessity, thank God.
 Since there is only one Mass on Holy Thursday in most parish churches, the members of a family going to Communion will have to receive at the same time.
 So, why not take one more step and go willingly, consciously, as a family unit of parents and children together?
 In many homes, the memory of the Last Supper is brought out by the arrangement of the main meal in the evening.
 Of late the custom has been suggested in various books and pamphlets, of imitating the ancient Passover meal, even in its details: A yearling lamb is to be roasted gad served with bitter herbs and a brown sauce; Jewish matzos, together with wine, are to be distributed by the father in silence to all members of the family, thus commemorating the institution of the Blessed Sacrament.